 As a member of the diocesan church, we are bound to the guidelines it sets forth.
 Educational opportunities are in conformity with the diocese and the mandates of the United States Conference of Catholic Bishops (USCCB).
-The 4 Pillars of the Faith & 14 themes provides a quick overview.
-Diocesan documents are enumerated here.
+The 4 Pillars of the Faith & 14 themes provide a quick overview.
+Prayers everyone should know are found here.
 Preparation for reception of the Sacraments is done outside of regular Faith Formation.
-To learn more about that, click here.
+Contact the Religious Education Coordinator or Pastor for more info.